rocket-martue/Load-myplugin-files/readme.txt

 == Description ==

-Load the php files in the '/ wp-content / myplugin' directory.
+Load the php files in the '/wp-content/myplugin' directory.
 In that case, the thing whose file name begins with an underscore (example: _example.php) is not included.

 == Installation ==